D1noD3v/zagreus-docs/docs/index.md

-# Welcome to MkDocs
+# Welcome to Zagreus Docs!

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This is the place where I collect all sorts of configurations or compose files for docker.
+Each entry to this webpage has explainations,

 ## Commands